mediaelch/mediaelch-blog/content/posts/mediaelch-v2.6.0.md

 If you find a bug, please open an issue on https://github.com/Komet/MediaElch/issues

-## How can I contribute?
+## Can I contribute?
 Yes!
 Every kind of help is welcome.
 You can translate MediaElch or develop and fix some bugs if you know C++.
 If you find any bugs, please report them on GitHub or here.

-Check out the full changelog at https://mediaelch.github.io/mediaelch-do...notes.html
+Check out the full changelog at https://mediaelch.github.io/mediaelch-doc/release-notes.html#ferenginar-2019-01-06

 ## Known bugs
 The macOS version may crash on macOS due to a bug in the Qt framework.